anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-autopilot-user-driven-enrollment.md

 2. The Autopilot deployment profile is assigned to that group.
 3. Autopilot devices have been synced.
 4. Enough time has passed for assignment processing.

+### Dynamic group membership does not update

+If the imported Autopilot device does not appear in `GRP-Autopilot-Devices`, check that:

+1. The group membership type is dynamic device.
+2. The dynamic rule syntax is correct.
+3. The device exists in Windows Autopilot devices.
+4. The dynamic rule validation shows the expected result.
+5. Enough time has passed for Microsoft Entra ID group processing.

 ### Autopilot profile status takes time to update